NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 ## 1. Introduction
 This document defines the system requirements for SwiftEdge Security, a modular, GUI-based Windows utility designed to improve system performance, enhance security, perform cleanup operations, and check for known vulnerabilities.
 Developed entirely in PowerShell with a Windows Forms front end, this tool provides users with a streamlined interface and powerful functionality—all packaged as a standalone executable.

-The purpose of this Software Requirements Document (SRD) is to outline both the functional and non-functional requirements of SwiftEdge Security, including performance targets, security expectations, user characteristics, system interfaces, and architectural constraints.
-It serves as a single point of reference for stakeholders, developers, and testers to ensure a consistent understanding of the system’s scope, behavior, and expected outcomes.

-This document is intended for software developers, academic advisors, and IT professionals who are interested in the design, implementation, and validation of the application.
-This document includes references to any external APIs, packaging tools, and third-party components used during development.
+This Software Requirements Document (SRD) aims to outline the functional and non-functional requirements of SwiftEdge Security, including performance targets, security expectations, user interaction, system interfaces, and constraints.
+It serves as a single reference point for developers, testers, and academic advisors to ensure a consistent understanding of the system’s scope, behavior, and expected outcomes.
+This document is intended for software developers, academic advisors, and IT professionals who are interested in the design, implementation, and implications of the application.
+This document also includes references for external APIs, packaging tools, and third-party components used during development.

 ### 1.1 Document Purpose
 This document aims to define the software requirements for SwiftEdge Security & Optimizer, a performance and security utility for Windows systems.
 The application is developed using PowerShell and utilizes Windows Forms to deliver a sleek, modern, and minimal GUI.
-SwiftEdge Security is designed to improve performance, enhance system security, perform system cleanups, and provide vulnerability scanning by interfacing with open-source CVE APIs.
+SwiftEdge Security is designed to improve performance, enhance system security, perform system cleanups, and provide vulnerability scanning by interfacing with open-source Common Vulnerabilities and Exposures(CVE) APIs.
 It is built to be a one-stop solution for IT professionals, cybersecurity students, and system administrators who need a lightweight yet powerful tool without external frameworks.

 ### 1.2 Product Scope
-Identify the product whose software requirements are specified in this document, including the revision or release number.
-Explain what the product that is covered by this SRS will do, particularly if this SRS describes only part of the system or a single subsystem.
-Provide a short description of the software being specified and its purpose, including relevant benefits, objectives, and goals.
-Relate the software to corporate goals or business strategies.
-If a separate vision and scope document is available, refer to it rather than duplicate its contents here.
+SwiftEdge Security is a modular utility for Windows designed to streamline system maintenance and protection through four key functions: performance tuning, security hardening, system cleanup, and vulnerability scanning.
+Each module operates independently, offering users a focused experience through a unified PowerShell-based GUI.
+This software operates as a self-contained executable that performs real-time system configuration tasks using native Windows features and external vulnerability databases.
+Its intended use is for enhancing local machine performance and reducing exposure to known vulnerabilities—without requiring deep system knowledge or large, third-party frameworks.

+Key deliverables for this version (v1.0) include:
+- Provide a lightweight, portable, and efficient tool for optimizing and securing Windows systems.
+- Replace the need for multiple standalone scripts or tools by consolidating core administrative tasks into a unified interface.
+- Offer open-source vulnerability checking through integration with APIs like the National Vulnerability Database (NVD) and Vulners.
+- Deliver a clean and professional GUI experience without requiring .NET installation or third-party frameworks—ensuring minimal dependencies and maximum accessibility.
+- Compatibility with Windows 11.
+- A Windows Forms-based GUI with tab navigation.

+SwiftEdge Security aligns with broader educational and practical goals by offering a real-world cybersecurity solution that demonstrates scripting, GUI design, API integration, and system administration techniques, all while addressing key points in day-to-day Windows system management.

 ### 1.3 Definitions, Acronyms and Abbreviations

+GUI: Graphical User Interface
+SRD: Software Requirements Document
+IT: Information Technology
+API: Application Programming Interface
+CVE: Common Vulnerabilities and Exposures
+NVD: National Vulnerability Database
+Powershell: 	A command-line shell and scripting language designed for system admin tasks in Windows.
+PS2EXE: 	A third-party PowerShell module used to compile .ps1 scripts into standalone Windows executable (.exe) files.
+Windows Forms: A GUI framework in the .NET platform used for building desktop interfaces, accessible through PowerShell.
+Module: A specific functional unit within SwiftEdge Security (e.g., Performance, Security, Cleanup, or Vulnerability Scan).
+Standalone Executable: A self-contained application that does not require the installation of external frameworks to run.

 ### 1.4 References
-List any other documents or Web addresses to which this SRS refers.
-These may include user interface style guides, contracts, standards, system requirements specifications, use case documents, or a vision and scope document.
-Provide enough information so that the reader could access a copy of each reference, including title, author, version number, date, and source or location.
+This Software Requirements Document (SRD) does not rely on any previously established vision or scope document.
+All project-related references, including external tools, APIs, and third-party components, are included in Section 5 – References.

 ### 1.5 Document Overview
-Describe what the rest of the document contains and how it is organized.
+This document is structured to comprehensively define the requirements for the SwiftEdge Security software.
+It is organized to follow industry-standard software engineering practices to ensure clarity, traceability, and completeness throughout the software development lifecycle.
+Below are the sections of this document with a brief overview of what each section contains.

+**Section 2 – Product Overview:** Provides general background information, including the system's origin, its major functionalities, external constraints, user characteristics, assumptions, and how requirements are distributed across the software's components.

+**Section 3 – Requirements:** Details both the functional and non-functional requirements of the system.
+This includes software features, quality attributes (such as performance, reliability, and security), and compliance with standards or regulations.
+External interfaces and design constraints are also described here.

+**Section 4 – Verification:** Outlines how the software will be tested and validated against the requirements specified in Section 3.
+It includes the planned verification methods and criteria for determining successful implementation.
+(Due to the size of this project, actual verification of the software will not be filed)

+**Section 5 – Appendices:** Contains any supplemental material, such as references, diagrams, mockups, glossaries, and additional documentation that support or extend the main content of the SRD.

 ## 2. Product Overview
 > This section should describe the general factors that affect the product and its requirements.
 This section does not state specific requirements.
 Instead, it provides a background for those requirements, which are defined in detail in Section 3, and makes them easier to understand.